Skip to main content

 3. Streamlined content operations due to API-first architecture

-Headless CMSs like Kontent.ai adopt the API-first approach that facilitates seamless integration with third-party applications, services, extensions, or plugins.
+Headless CMSs like Kontent.ai adopt the API-first approach that simplifies integration with third-party applications, services, extensions, or plugins.
 APIs allow developers to automate tasks and program efficient content management workflows.
 This approach contributes to a more versatile and adaptable system.

 Optimizing workflows in Kontent.ai